Graph-ICS/Graph-ICS/readme.md

 - Right-click on INSTALL and select “build”, make sure you make this step for both Debug and Release configuration.
 (This step is needed for the CMake to find the properly paths to ITK)
-- If Visual Studio fails to compile the Installation subproject, consider trying it again running visual studio as administrator.

 ## 7. Install and Build OpenCV:
-This Step performs the OpenCv build and install, you can download and use the pre-compiled binaries from OpenCv online following the step 6.
+This Step performs the OpenCv build and install, you can download and use the pre-compiled binaries from OpenCv online and continue with the installation guide.
-(Recommended) or you can build the binaries from yourself on step 6. using the same procedure like with ITK on step 5 but it will take a long time.
+(Recommended) or you can build the binaries from yourself using the same procedure like you did with ITK on chapter 6 but it will take a long time.

 <center>
 	<img src="doc/Readme_Installation/Installation14.PNG" />